LasindaDilshan/customconfirmdecorator/README.md

 Easily add confirmation dialogs to any method.
 Customizable dialog titles and messages.
 Utilizes Angular Material for the dialog component.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.

 ## Development server